Izzywa/OnBeat/README.md

 ## Distinctiveness and Complexity
 - This project is a full stack web application fully integrating the Django framework with the React library.
 - This Django project have two application that serve as the backend and the frontend of the application, and named as such.
-    - The `Backend` application will be responsible for the server side logic and database interactions, with the primary goal of handling requests and delivering responses.
+    - The `backend` application will be responsible for the server side logic and database interactions, with the primary goal of handling requests and delivering responses.
-    - The `Frontend` will utilise React to render the client-side interface providing a user interactive application.
+    - The `frontend` will utilise React to render the client-side interface providing a user interactive application.
 - In the previous `Network` and `Mail` project, a single Django application will render the templates of appliction while the interactive user interface is implemented by asynchronous fetch requests or using `Babel` to translate JSX code written directly into the script of the HTML file.
     - This `OnBeat` project distinctiveness and complexity stems mostly on the setting the React app into the application.

 ### <ins>React</ins>
-- Two Django applications were created, `Backend` and `Frontend`.
+- Two Django applications were created, `backend` and `frontend`.
-- In the `Frontend` application, folders for `static` files and `templates` were created.
+- In the `frontend` application, folders for `static` files and `templates` were created.
 This application will serve to render all client side interactivity for the application.
-- The Models for this project will be stored in the `Backend` application, which will be responding to requests made by the client from the `Frontend` application with API responses.
+- The Models for this project will be stored in the `backend` application, which will be responding to requests made by the client from the `frontend` application with API responses.
 <details>
 <summary> Why </summary>
 <hr></hr>